BolandTech/sedc71900-summer-2022/syllabus.md

   - live coding demo
   - lab: design and demo a live coding experience from a CS1 program
 1. July 18
+  - Live coding cont.
 	- Code Tracing
-	- Language analysis - NetLogo
 1. July 19
-	- Unplugged assignments
-	- what and why
+	- Code tracing cont.
-	- Assignment: design an unplugged experience.
+	- Assignment: Reflection on code tracing.
+1. July 20
+  - Unplugged activities
   - Standards
     - IC 1
-1. July 20
+1. July 21
   - Scaffolding assignments
     - Code templates
   - starter code
   - code idioms
    - Assignment: Analyze and existing program.
 What would you pull out as starter code or code templates for a student assignment.
    - Standards
      - CT 4
-1. July 21
    - Using javadoc
    - Making class resources easily available over the internet.
      - Using a GitHub repository as a main class website.